 Further information about accommodation at St Antony's College is available on the college website.

 Allocation of college accommodation

-The college aims to accommodate as many new student as possible in its rooms.
+The college aims to accommodate as many new students as possible.
 However, as demand for college accommodation is high, an accommodation ballot is held each July.
 Applicants can express a number of preferences for room types when they apply for college accommodation.
 If the first choice of room is not available, applicants may be offered an alternative grade of room.

 As the college receives more applications for rooms than it has rooms available, rooms are allocated in the following order of priority:

-- Students awarded a St Antony's College scholarship
+- students awarded a St Antony's College scholarship; and then

 If your course lasts for more than one year, you can apply to live in college accommodation after your first year.
 There is no restriction on the number of years that students may live in St Antony's College accommodation.
 Current students are able to apply for accommodation for their next year of study through a ballot for on-course students held at the end of Hilary (spring) term each year.

 Lunch and dinner are available in the college's dining hall from Monday to Friday and brunch is served on Saturdays for most of the year.